datacamp-content/courses-introduction-to-shell/chapter2.md

 --- type:NormalExercise lang:shell xp:50 skills:1 key:7b90b8a7cd
 ## Getting help

-In order to find out what a command does and how to get it to do what you want, you can use `man` (which stands for "manual").
+To find out what commands do,
+people used to use the `man` command.
+These days,
+you can get the same information by searching for `unix man command` online.
 For example,
-the command `man head` produces something like this:
+the search `unix man head` brings up this information:

 ```
 HEAD(1)               BSD General Commands Manual              HEAD(1)